Portfolio Projects¶

 Milestones¶

-Phase-linked milestones follow the phase they are attached to.
+Phase-completion milestones follow the phase they are attached to.
 Standalone milestones are for checkpoints that should exist outside the phase structure.

 Table and Gantt views¶

 Only phases with usable start and end dates appear meaningfully on the Gantt.
 If the dates are vague, the chart will be equally vague.
+In Gantt view, you can drag phase bars to adjust start/end dates (with manage permission).

 Progress¶